 Prevention : Keep an eye on your stock don't wait to treat if an animal looks a bit thinner for no reason.
 Check the eyes and the gums.
 I found treating one or two animals that need it rather than treating all of them works best that way their is less resistance built up against the de-wormers.
 We rotate our pastures so that the grass never gets to low, that way they are not eating as much worm larva.

-Treatment: we use Cydectin and treat as needed.
-Not all animals.
-Give a dose and a half to the ones that need it.
+Treatment: Copper boluses help to keep their immunity stronger and also kills certain types of worms.
+Some times we use chemical wormers such as Cydectin or Valbazine and treat as needed.
+Not all animals (same with Copper Boluses only the ones that look like they need it).
+For the de-wormers give a dose and a half to the ones that need it.
 For young kids usually we weigh them regularly and if there is one that is not growing as well it gets treated. (see herd health program page for more information on how and why we deal with parasites the way we do.)

 Symptoms: Swelling and pain in one or more joints in young kids.
 It is usually the cause of infection in the umbilical cord from early on at birth or soon afterwards.
 Sometimes it is months later before they have symptoms of sore legs and swelling.